How To Make the Absolute Best French Toast Casserole

 Why Make This Recipe

-Making a French toast casserole is perfect for gatherings or holiday brunches since it can be prepared ahead of time and baked when you’re ready.
-It combines the comforting tastes of custard-soaked bread with a luscious crumble topping, all while being easy to customize with your favorite toppings.
+A French toast casserole is ideal for gatherings and holiday brunches because it can be prepared ahead of time and baked when ready.
+This plant‑based version captures the comforting flavors of custard‑soaked bread and a buttery crumble topping, while remaining easy to customize with your favorite vegan toppings.

 How To Make French Toast Casserole